 - I could never change that about my personality.

-Many of us do this so that we come across as humble or to show our imperfect human side.
+Many of us do this to come across as humble.

 There is a way to be humble without cutting yourself down.
 Let’s learn how.

-Step one is to remove “I am” from the equation.
-Remember, you are not equal to a limitation.
+Remove “I am” from the equation.
+You are not equal to a limitation.
 You are not the makeup of them.
-If you have a disorganized moment it does not mean that YOU ARE disorganized.
-You are human and humans have moments.
-We also know we can learn and improve.
-So remove “I am” when you are talking about yourself.
-What does this look like?
+If you have a disorganized moment, it does not mean YOU ARE disorganized.
+You are human, and humans have moments.

 - “I am disorganized” will turn into “That was a bit disorganized so I’m taking time to put it right”

 - Turn “I am so busy.” into “I have filled my calendar this week.”

 - “I’m not creative” will become “I haven’t seen the creativity of this yet.””I’m not artistic”. changes to “I don’t typically choose artistic projects”